 The following discussion should be read in conjunction with our consolidated financial statements and the related notes and other financial information appearing elsewhere in this Annual Report on Form 10-K.

-All dollar amounts are in thousands except per share amounts or unless otherwise noted.
+All dollar amounts in the following tables are in thousands except per share amounts or unless otherwise noted.
 The percentages within the tables included in this section may not sum to 100% due to rounding.

 Overview